-FTA project in development proposed, students of in negotiation)
+• FTA project in development (proposed, studied or in negotiation)

-FTA negotiations concluded or agreement in force

-TPP party in negotiation with new FTA partner

-TPP parties that already have an existing bilateral or regional (e.g. AFTA, NAFTA) FTA in force regional trade pact on China.
+FTA regotations concluded or a greement in force TPP party in negotiations with new FTA partner TPP parties that already have an existing bilateral or regional (e.g. AFTA, NAFTA) FTA in force regional trade pact on China.
 Other countries or economies that have expressed an interest in joining TPP negotiations include the already proactive FTA players of Chile, Costa Rica and Colombia.